Donratto/MPA-KPM/README.md

 ### TX Power

-In our case, where the distance of the UE from gNodeB is about 20 meters, it is a small cell.
+In our case the distance of the UE from gNodeB is about 20 meters.
+This distance is considered as a small cell.
 In small cells, TX power is used in the range of 23.1 dBm - 30 dBm.
 A more precise TX power value depends on the physical environmental conditions and the determination of the specific value is done by determining the loss rate.

-### Bandwith
+### Bandwidth

-There are no specific rules for setting the bandwith value.
-However, what is known are the maximum bandwith values for each numerology type.
-For both numerologies 3 and 4, bandwith up to 400 MHz is available.
-The most commonly used bandwith is 100 MHz.
+There are no specific rules for setting the bandwidth value.
+However, what is known are the maximum bandwidth values for each numerology type.
+For both numerologies 3 and 4, bandwidth up to 400 MHz is available.
+The most commonly used bandwidth is 100 MHz.
 Therefore your team has decided to use this value as the default one for our project.

-- Bandwith: 1 GHz